teeaychem/otter_sat/README.md

 ```
 cargo run --example sudoku
-cargo run --example --profile release nonograms
+cargo run --example nonograms --profile release
 cargo run --example all_models
 ```

-Nonogramps is reasonably quick in debug mode, but release is recommended.
+Nonograms is reasonably quick in debug mode, but release is recommended.

 # How this was made